namuthan/world-cities-last-letter/README.md

 # world-cities-last-letter

-npm package that allows to query world cities.
+npm package that allows you to query world cities.
 It has over 3.2 million record of cities around the globe.

 ### Prerequisites

 dotenv package is a prerequisit for this package.
 To install it,  copy the following command to the terminal

 ```
 $ npm install --save dotenv
 ```

-create a .env file in the project root directory adding to it the following key value pairs to point to the mongo db storing the cities
+create a file called .env in the project root directory adding to it the following key value pairs to point to the mongo database storing the cities

 ```
 MONGOOSE_USERNAME=node-api
 MONGOOSE_PASS=node-api
 ```

-for more information go to cocoapods(https://cocoapods.org/)

 ## Installing

-Can be installed with npm using the following command
+You can install this package using npm with the following command

 ```
 $ npm install --save world-cities-last-letter

 ```

 ## sample usage